-The Covid 19 Pandemic second year in a row is still present in the everyday' life highly impacting the health of the population, economic and social life.
-The world globally has faced with something new and unpredictable, with high level of uncertainty for the duration and the consequences.
+The Covid 19 Pandemic for the second year in a row is still present in the everyday life, highly impacting the health of the population, the economic and the social life.
+The world has globally faced with something new and unpredictable, with high level of uncertainty for the duration and the consequences.
 The banking sector showed high level of capacity for dealing with the crisis, undertaking measures and activities for amortizing the shocks, thus supporting the clients and securing the business continuity in the new environment.
 However, the new operating conditions imposed increased costs for operation and adjustment of the business model of all economic entities, including the banks.

-With the undertaken measures for coping with the crises, the last year resulted in the increase of the GDP to app.4% that also statistically present the recovery of the economy.
-But, the new challenges that occur especially in the second half of the year such as the uncertainty related with the continuation of the EU integration processes, the increase of the prices of energy and row materials, high level of the inflation that overall attributed to the higher production costs of the businesses, decrease the overall profitability and purchasing power of the population.
-This is expected to spill over to the regular servicing of the lending obligations toward the banks.
+With the undertaken measures for coping with the crises, the last year resulted in the increase of the GDP to app.
+4%, which also statistically presents the recovery of the economy.
+But the new challenges that occurred, especially in the second half of the year, such as the uncertainty related with the continuation of the EU integration processes, the increase of the prices of energy and raw materials, the high level of inflation that will completely attribut to the higher production costs of the businesses, decrease the overall profitability and the purchasing power of the population.
+This is expected to affect the regular servicing of the lending obligations toward the banks.

-In the mentioned circumstances, the Bank management and all employees were actively engaged in providing the business continuity of the whole Bank's infrastructure, the clients' needs, the economy and the society as the whole.
-The main focus was put in the improvement of the digital infrastructure, which in the given period is more than necessary way of communication, and not just now but for future perspective as well.
-The Bank remains committed and closely connected with its clients, always trying to predict and asses their needs by offering reasonable and sustainable solutions and financial advices.
-The Bank continues to monitor the development of the crisis and undertake whatever measures needed.
+In the mentioned circumstances, the Bank's management and all its employees were actively engaged in providing the business continuity of the whole Bank's infrastructure, the clients' needs, the economy and the society as the whole.
+The main focus was put on the improvement of the digital infrastructure, which in the given period is more than a necessary way of communication, and a road to the future.